kiruba-r11/Student-Details/README.md

 # Student-Details
 A simple app using Navigation Components to input few data and display them.
-The data is passed between fragments using Bundles (traditional way) and SafeArgs (safe and modern way).
+The data is passed between fragments using Bundles (old school way) and SafeArgs (safe and modern way).

 ### Screenshots of the App
 <table>